 Day 0, I was 45mins flight away from home, totally psyched up, ready as I could be and knowing that my loved ones were back home praying for me.
 I got up early, prayed, exercised, got dressed, made sandwiches for my breaks, read 1 or 2 pages of MTB to wake my brain cells and had a good proteinous breakfast.
-On my way out of the hotel, I sat down for less than 10mins at the web station and just scrolled through week 2 of this mental map (the week with the highest number of posts), nodding along.
+On my way out of the hotel, I sat down for about 10mins at the computer station and just scrolled through week 2 of this mental map (the week with the highest number of posts), nodding along.
 Those highlights bounced back and forth in my brain as I did the 10mins walk to the exam centre.

 Generally, the exam went very well save for the intermittent drilling noise coming from outside the window at the prometric centre.
-It was distracting at first but when I talked to the proctor after block 1 and learnt that there was nothing they could do about it, (not even to change my seat to one farther from the window), I told myself :" You can do this, the noise is now part of the exam and you just have to surmount it!"
+It was distracting at first but when I talked to the proctor after block 1 and learnt that there was nothing they could do about it, (not even to change my seat to one farther from the window!), I told myself :" You can do this, the noise is now part of the exam and you just have to surmount it!"
 After that I wasn't as bothered by the noise.
-9hours went by quickly and before you knew it I was on my way back to my hotel room saying "thank you God" and telling Hubby (on the phone) how it went.
+Nine hours went by quickly and before you knew it I was on my way back to my hotel room saying "thank you God" and telling Hubby (on the phone) how it went.

 Well, the 4weeks wait is on...